Haile-Baranto/alx-low_level_programming/0x0B-malloc_free/README.md

-This project on dynamic memory allocation using malloc and freing memory using free library functions.
+This project on dynamic memory allocation using malloc and deallocating memory using free library functions